Sumner County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 543 sqmi, of which 529 sqmi is land and 14 sqmi (2.5%) is water.

 Sumner County is located in Middle Tennessee on the state's northern border with Kentucky.
 The Cumberland River was important in early trade and transportation for this area, as it flows into the Ohio River to the west.
 That leads to the Mississippi River, and downriver to the major port of New Orleans.
 Sumner County is in the Greater Nashville metropolitan area.

-Unlike most of Tennessee, a sizable part of northern Sumner County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.